Certificate of Graduate Study in Health Policy & Management

 Elise Bolda, Ph.D.

 Chair, Public Health Program

-Student may choose two courses from the following elective courses:
+Students must also choose two courses (6 credits) from the following electives:

 Visit the USM Graduate Admissions site for information on the graduate certificate program application process.